Laura Edwards

 - 816-1175 Douglas Street, Victoria BC V8W 2E1

 Laura holds a Juris Doctor specializing in Environmental Law and Sustainability from the University of Victoria.
-During law school, Laura completed a clinical intensive term with UVic’s Environmental Law Centre and they were the president of OUTLaws and the Law Students’ Society.
+During law school, Laura completed a clinical intensive term with the Environmental Law Centre, and they were the president of OUTLaws and the Law Students’ Society.

-Laura is committed to using their legal practice to support Indigenous communities to assert their inherent right to self governance and to protect and defend their Aboriginal and treaty rights.
+Laura is committed to using their legal practice to support Indigenous communities to assert their inherent right to self governance, to protect and defend their Aboriginal and treaty rights, and to seek redress for historical wrongs.
 They are drawn to the practice of Aboriginal law because they believe that advancing Indigenous rights and supporting Indigenous peoples is the only way to repair the social and environmental damages inflicted on Indigenous peoples and their traditional territories by the colonial legal system.
 Their work is driven by compassion and respect for Indigenous communities and a recognition that as a settler they must use their skills and resources to continually work towards decolonizing themself and helping others.

-Laura is also passionate about social justice, intersectional equality, and LGBTQ2SI issues.
-They have volunteered extensively with LGBTQ2SI organizations and clubs and they currently volunteer with PBSC’s Trans-ID Clinic.
+Laura is passionate about social justice, intersectional equality, and LGBTQ2SI issues.
+They have volunteered extensively with LGBTQ2SI organizations and clubs, and they currently volunteer with PBSC’s Trans-ID Clinic.

 Prior to law, Laura worked as a field biologist/ecologist in Alberta specializing in wetlands, riparian areas, and impacts to freshwater ecosystems.
 Through their work experience and education, they have developed a deep appreciation of the environmental challenges that intersect with the law and communities.